kidrono/Learning-Deep-Learning/README.md

 # Learning-Deep-Learning
-A collection of academic and non academic resources to become pro deep learning researcher.
+A collection of academic and non academic resources to become a pro deep learning researcher.

 ## Academic Courses: